zowe/docs-site/docs/user-guide/configuring-security.md

 The user ID ZWESVUSR that is associated with the Zowe started task must have `READ` permission for the `BPX.JOBNAME` profile in the `FACILITY` class.
 For more information about permitting user to activate the `FACILITY` class for this profile, see [Configuring addrss space job naming](./configure-zos-system/#configure-address-space-job-naming).

-## Assign security permissions of users
+## Assign security permissions to users

 Assign users (ZWESVUSR and ZWESIUSR) and the ZWEADMIN security group permissions required to perform specific tasks.
 For more information see, [Assign security permissions to users]().